ice428/candy_mark/README.md

 # CandyMark
-CandyEdit is a simple markdown editor.
+CandyMark is a simple markdown editor.

 ![](./screenshot.png)